copsTvFan/cops-episode-guide/guide.md

 **Kansas City 18**

-- (MO -- 10:24 PM Shooting Call) East Patrol Division -- Officer Jason Crump has been there 2 years.
+- (Kansas City, MO -- 10:24 PM Shooting Call) East Patrol Division -- Officer Jason Crump has been there 2 years.
 He's part of the rapid response specialized unit that handles priority calls -- shootings and cuttings.
 He joined 8 months ago, really enjoys the work, it's exciting at times.
   Sometimes you see things that aren't so good, but it's nice to help people.
   His partner is Officer Tony White.
 The are going to a shooting on 13th street, the victim is in a blue car and the sgt., fire and ambulance are coming.
 They find a woman waving them down and her 12 year old kid is in the back and is shot.
 She doesn't know who did it, his 18 year old sister says they were 2 white guys in a Monte Carlo just out of prison.
 They drove there to see someone they knew and use the phone.
 Both had guns and she starts crying.
 They need her to ID them if they catch them.
 Sgt.
 Eric Winebrenner arrives and says the bullet is sticking out of the kids arm, it went through the license plate, trunk, seat and then his arm.
 There's an ongoing feud between gang members there.
-- Jackson County MO Sheriff's Dept (11:17 PM Assistance Call) Deputy Sidney Anderson says there is lots of commotion and back up is needed.
+- (Jackson County, MO -- 11:17 PM Assistance Call) Deputy Sidney Anderson says there is lots of commotion and back up is needed.
 Kenneth is naked in the street.
 Officer Kathy Ballman gives him a foil blanket to put around his waist.
 They ask if he's on meds and he just keeps saying "You can do it now!"
   They put the blanket on the seat of the police car and put him on it.
 It was a fight in progress call.
 Now the man yells "Cut it off!" and claims he lives with Deputy Anderson.
 They find an open door at the house across the street and find the place is a mess and there's no one home.
 They find his clothes in the yard.
 Turns out he is a mental patient not taking his meds.
 They don't know who he is, just that he assaulted himself.
-- MO (9:33 PM Disturbance Call) Officer Brent Parsons always wanted to be a cop, it's everything you want and more.
+- (Kansas City, MO -- 9:33 PM Disturbance Call) Metro Patrol Division.
+Officer Brent Parsons always wanted to be a cop, it's everything you want and more.
   He goes to \#5019 where two old, gay, black men had a fight over the young boyfriend smoking crack and tearing up the place including ripping up the couch.
-Officer Selock assists.
+Officer Scott Selock assists.
 The old guy wants him out and is gonna call his aunt to get him fixed.
 He says his pants are wet because it's hot.
   The old guy doesn't want his friends coming around either.
 He is cuffed, yells and stamps his feet that he has to press charges.
 It's the 10th time they've been there because the old guy won't evict him.
 They let the young guy go and tells him to go to his mom's house and not to come back.

 ## CP-1017